 Students will likely have in-depth knowledge of a particular area or subject.
 If they do, this is a factor you can use to help them with their learning.
 Find ways to use a topic they know to try and explain the subject you are teaching.
+Seeking out the meaning and definition of words will certainly help clarify certain subjects and should be commonplace in learning and research.
 It could help them understand the subject better, as they associate it with something they already know and understand.

 There are multiple ways to utilize what students know.
 One of those approaches is RPL.
 Understandably, you may ask the question, ‘what is RPL?’
 In short, RPL stands for Recognition of Prior Learning.
 Students can earn their qualifications without spending time re-learning topics and subjects they already know.
 To learn more, you look at Cloud Assess go in-depth about RPL and the benefits of utilizing this approach.

 Incorporate Technology Into Teaching

 In today’s digital era, almost all students will use technology to help them with their work.
 As a teacher, utilizing the technology available and integrating it into your teaching can support you in actively engaging your students.